MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 -   **/PollQuestions.html**
 3. Close the **Microsoft Edge** window.

+>**Result**: At the end of this exercise, you will be able to add and work with static files inside an asp.net core project.

 ### Exercise 2: Creating Custom Middlewares

 #### Scenario

+The server must receive the clients request and notify the company for the poll submission.

+The main tasks for this exercise are as follows:
+•	Create a custom middleware
+•	The custom middleware will display the results of the submitted form from the static HTML we created.
+•	If no form was submitted, the custom middleware must not prevent execution of other middlewares.

 ####	Task 1: Create a middleware